 What is sensorineural hearing loss? – Definition of sensorineural hearing loss

-A sensorineural hearing loss (also known as SNHL) is a hearing loss that results from loss of or damage to the tiny hair cells in the inner ear.
-The tiny hair cells transmit sound from the inner ear through the hearing nerve to the brain.
+A sensorineural hearing loss (also known as SNHL) is a hearing loss that results from loss of or damage to the tiny hair cells in the cochlear in the inner ear.
+The tiny hair cells in the cochlear transmit sound from the inner ear through the hearing nerve to the brain.